-Labour representatives employed by the Indonesian palm oil company PT Tandan Sawita Papua (PT TSP) have filed a complaint (see photo, source: Jubi) regarding unfair labour conditions to the Papuan Representative Office of the National Human Rights Commission (Komnas HAM Papua).
-The company is alleged of having employed workers as day labourers without a working contract over a period of up to twelve years.
+Labour representatives have filed a complaint to the Papuan Representative Office of the National Human Rights Commission (Komnas HAM Papua) against their employer PT Tandan Sawita Papua (PT TSP) regarding unfair labour conditions (see photo, source: Jubi).
+According to the complaint, the Indonesia palm company PT TSP has allegedly been employing workers as day labourers without a working contract for a period of up to twelve years.
 Most of them are indigenous Papuans.
 Repeated demands to provide contracts for these workers have not been responded to by the company.
 The workers have repeatedly shared their situation with the Keerom Labour Department since 2015.
-As of today, the government agency has failed to raise the issue with the company.
+As of today, the government agency has not raised the issue with the company.

 Corporate Social Responsibility towards local indigenous communities and their workers remains no more than a slogan for the company.
 PT TSP joined the United Nations Global Compact (UNGC) on 6 April 2011.
 The UNGC is the world`s largest sustainability initiative encouraging companies to align business strategies and operations with universal principles on human rights, labour rights and environmental conservation.

 administrative region: Indonesia, Papua Province, Keerom Regency, Arso District

 perpetrator details: PT Tandan Sawita Papua (PT TSP)

 Issues: labour rights, indigenous peoples, business & human rights

 Sources: PT Tandan Sawita Papua: A portrait of how an Oil Palm Company Insults Communities (awasmifee.potager.org)